WildestAI/DiffGraph-CLI/docs/Roadmap-v0-initialize.md

-# 📜 Project Roadmap: diffgraph-ai (Hackathon Version)
+# 📜 Project Roadmap: wild (Hackathon Version)

-This roadmap outlines the step-by-step implementation of `diffgraph-ai`, a CLI tool that reads current git diffs and untracked files, uses AI to understand code changes and their implications, and renders a shareable HTML diffgraph.
+This roadmap outlines the step-by-step implementation of `wild`, a CLI tool that reads current git diffs and untracked files, uses AI to understand code changes and their implications, and renders a shareable HTML diffgraph.

 Each step is: